Authors: Mindy Herzfeld, Jon Holbrook, Robert Daily, Ivins, Phillips & Barker, Chartered.1

 Pre-2018 Cryptocurrency Section 1031 Exchanges

-The IRS has addressed the federal income tax treatment of cryptocurrency in two pieces of guidance: Notice 2014-21 and Revenue Ruling 2019-24, which specifically deals with deals with the effect of a hard fork on taxpayers holding a cryptocurrency.
-Neither the Notice nor the Revenue Ruling addressed the question of whether an exchange of cryptocurrency could qualify for like kind exchange treatment under section 1031.
-In public forums, IRS officials have stated that cryptocurrency transactions would not qualify as like kind exchanges under section 1031 treatment, even in the case of pre-2018 transactions.
+The IRS has addressed the federal income tax treatment of cryptocurrency in two pieces of guidance: Notice 2014-21 and Revenue Ruling 2019-24, which specifically deals with the effect of a hard fork on taxpayers holding a cryptocurrency.
+Neither the Notice nor the Revenue Ruling addressed the question of whether an exchange of cryptocurrency could qualify for like-kind exchange treatment under section 1031.
+In public forums, IRS officials have stated that cryptocurrency transactions would not qualify as like-kind exchanges under section 1031 treatment, even in the case of pre-2018 transactions.
 7

-Based on the two-part test of the Treasury regulations applicable to determining whether intangible property may be considered “like kind,” and the guidance relevant to exchanges of gold bullion, the following factors may be relevant in the analysis of whether an exchange of cryptocurrency for other cryptocurrency may qualify for section 1031 like-kind treatment prior to 2018:
+Based on the two-part test of the Treasury regulations applicable to determining whether intangible property may be considered “like-kind,” and the guidance relevant to exchanges of gold bullion, the following factors may be relevant in the analysis of whether an exchange of cryptocurrency for other cryptocurrencies may qualify for section 1031 like-kind treatment prior to 2018: